 The site of Bethel Baptist Church in Birmingham, Alabama, played a crucial role in the fledgling American Civil Rights movement.
-From 1956 until 1961 Bethel Baptist Church was the headquarters of the Alabama Christian Movement for Human Rights which strove to ensure equal rights through non-violent means and fought against policies of segregation.
+From 1956 until 1961 Bethel Baptist Church was the headquarters of the Alabama Christian Movement for Human Rights which strove to ensure equal rights for Black Americans through non-violent means.

 As well as serving as the headquarters for this group, the Bethel Baptist Church was a key site during the 1961 Freedom Ride.
-The church building was also attacked three times by extremists, in 1956, 1958 and 1962.
+The church building was also attacked 3 times by extremists, in 1956, 1958 and 1962.
 Today the Bethel Baptist Church holds a small museum to the Civil Rights movement.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.